FriendlyBus1/FriendlyBus1/README.md

 space...

 You cannot finish a program.
 Nobody can design the perfect maze.
 You are a soldier who wants relief from the war against Mathematics.
-Hopefully you will be relieved by the end-user who buys and submits to using the mathematic path you tore down from the Logic God for them.
+Hopefully you will be relieved by the end-user who buys your program and submits to using the mathematic path you tore down from the Logic God for them.

 Kind Regards,